cluswata/Module_17_Practical_3/README.md

   * **Decision Tree:** `max_depth` values of None,2, 3, 4, 5, 6,  10, 20; `min_samples_split` values of 2, 5; `min_samples_leaf` values of 1, 2.
   * **SVM:** `C` values of 0.001, 0.01, 0.1, 1, 10, 100; `kernel`: linear, rbf; and `gamma` values of scale, auto, 0.001, 0.01, 0.1, 1, 10.

-  Used GridSearchCV with 5-fold cross-validation to optimize hyperparameters and measured training duration with Python’s `time.time()`.e()`.
+  Used GridSearchCV with 5-fold cross-validation to optimize hyperparameters and measured training duration with Python’s `time.time()` function.

 * **Predictions and Performance Metrics:**
   * **Prediction Scores:** Computed for training and test sets.